Lexi Witkop: "I fought for myself"

 “If it’s a public safety issue, and I think there’s a person out there who needs to be off the streets, and my patient can provide that information to police, I’ll give the name,” she said.

-Sometime during the four to five hours it took to complete Witkop’s exam, Kristie Boettcher, director of advocacy for the Women’s Resource Center, got a phone call.
+Sometime during the five-plus hours it took to complete Witkop’s exam, Kristie Boettcher, director of advocacy for the Women’s Resource Center, got a phone call.

-It was the kind of call she says she receives as often as fifteen times a month.
+It was the kind of call she says she receives as often as 15 times a month.

 Boettcher has made a career of providing support to survivors of rape and sexual assault and is a repository of alarming statistics:

-One in seventy-one men, and one five women, are raped in their lifetime.
+One in 71 men, and one in five women, are raped in their lifetime.
 (Centers for Disease Control)

 More than 60 percent of rape survivors were assaulted by an intimate partner, a relative, a friend or an acquaintance.
 (Bureau of Justice Statistics)